reputage/seedQuest/README.md

 ## Collaboration

 Currently SeedQuest is being developed in the [SeedQuestAssets repo](https://github.com/reputage/seedQuestAssets).
+Want to collaborate on the project?
+Please join the project slack and post a message.

 ## Background